Skip to content

 Infections like these can cause muscle wasting, malabsorption, or gastrointestinal inflammation, making it difficult for your Maine Coon to retain nutrients and maintain body condition.

-Symptoms may be subtle, so bloodwork or fecal tests are essential in chronic weight loss cases.
+Symptoms may be subtle, so bloodwork or fecal tests are essential in cases of chronic weight loss.

 5. Feline Dwarfism Or Genetic Stunting